Bearbot/Bearbot/README.md

 ## License

 Licensed under the GNU AGPL 3.0.
+If you need a TL;DR on what this means, [this should help you](https://www.tldrlegal.com/l/agpl3).